mackthompson16/Social-Platform/README.md

 WeCal lets friends share calendars, send invites, and message in real time.
 It is a React frontend talking to a Node/Express API with WebSocket notifications, backed by PostgreSQL, and deployed on AWS EC2 behind Caddy and Cloudflare.

+This repo also satisfies the Cloudflare AI application assignment requirements:
+- LLM: Cloudflare Workers AI (Llama 3.x) used in the agent when configured.
+- Workflow / coordination: Cloudflare Worker orchestrates intent parsing and API calls; backend persists state.
+- User input: chat UI in the app calling the Worker `/chat` endpoint.
+- Memory / state: session state stored in Worker memory per session; durable data stored in Postgres.
+- AI prompts used are documented in `PROMPTS.md`.

 ## Overview (quick scan)
 - Messaging and inbox: real-time chat plus notifications for invites and updates.
 - Sharing and inviting: create events, share availability, and send meeting requests.